 I love banana chips.
-When I was younger, I would always buy banana chips out of the bin at the local health food store and usually devour whatever I bought.
+When I was younger, I would always buy banana chips out of the bulk bin at the local health food store and usually devour whatever I bought.
 That was until I realized the ridiculous amount of sugar (and sometimes high fructose corn syrup) they had in them (like these).

 - Lemon Juice

 - Slice bananas into 1/16 inch slices and lay in a single layer on a baking tray covered with parchment paper.
 The key is making sure they are all the same thickness.
 Brush with lemon juice.